SalesforceCommerceCloud/raml-toolkit/docs/diff/rules.md

 In rules, a difference can be categorized as Breaking or Non-Breaking.

-If no rules are provided a default set of rules will be applied on the differences.
+If no rules are provided a default set of rules will be applied on the differences:

 |Rule	|Category	|Description	|
 |---	|---	|---	|